ryjen/ryjen.github.io/content/post/selfhosting-journey.md

 ## Other concerns

-Email spam is a large problem that google solves very well.
+Email spam is a large problem - that google solves very well.
 The open source solutions, while advanced and up to date, probably won't benefit from AI.
-I can balance this with the fact I'm pretty good at identifying spam and it won't be long before some open source AI anti-spam will emerge.
+I can balance this with the fact I'm pretty good at identifying spam myself and it won't be long before some open source AI anti-spam will emerge.

-Another concern is financial.
-I will be dependent on an income but most of life is anyway.
-Hosting costs are cheaper these days but might want some sort of archival compression task anyway.
+Another concern is financial compared to free solutions like gmail and google drive.
+My data will be dependent on an income but most of life is anyway.
+Hosting costs are relatively cheaper these days but I'm also using an external drive connected to my router for media.

 ## Conclusion

+In general, I find a certain satisfaction from it.
+If it doesn't work out, no big deal, I learned something.

-My setup so far includes a few things but there is much to do.
+My setup so far includes a few things but there is much to do, especially around mail hosting and keeping the system reproducible.
+I prefer to keep my Dokku setup with containers so scripting involves creating the related Dokku metadata.

 I won't bore you listing out the specifics and leave it as an exercise for yourself.

-I prefer to host containers through Dokku, so it makes a typical setup more complicated anyway, and I still have to finalize my mail hosting as there is so much involved.

-But, in general, I find a certain satisfaction from it.
-If it doest work out, no big deal, I learned something.